cynthia-lam/cynthia-lam/README.md

-- 🔭 My name is Cynthia and I just graduated with a degree in biomedical engineering
+- 🔭 My name is Cynthia, I have a background in health science and biomedical engineering
-- 🌱 I've always been interested in the intersection of health and technology, and how we can use AI and automation to overcome challenges in healthcare
+- 🌱 I've always been interested in the intersection of health and technology
-- 👯 I'm currently in IDRF's sixth cohort of Women in Tech, where I hope to learn the skills needed to launch a career in AI/health tech
+- 👯 I just graduated from IDRF's sixth cohort of Women in Tech, where I was offered a full scholarship to attend Lighthouse Labs
 - 😄 My pronouns are she/her
 - ⚡ Fun fact - I love bouldering and I'm learning to tattoo in my spare time!